How to Properly Maintain Your "Rubber" RV Roof

 Examine and maintain those roof seals regularly

-I would recommend that you climb up there at least monthly and closely examine the sealant around each and every item mounted on the RV.
+I would recommend that every RV owner climb up onto their RV roof at least monthly and closely examine the sealant around each and every item mounted on the RV.

 If there is any damage to these seals, use a putty knife to remove the old sealant and then reseal the area with a fresh bead of Roof Sealant.